mochetts/my-vids/README.md

 email: test2@test.com
 password: password
 ```

 ## Gems & Libraries used

 **Zype-gem:** Used to perform some of the API calls needed to Zype servers ([source](https://github.com/zype/zype-gem)).
 **better_settings:** Used as a store of application settings for the rails app ([source](https://github.com/ElMassimo/better_settings)).
 **pry:** Used for development purposes.
 Allows a better debugging & console experience ([source](https://github.com/pry/pry)).
 **tailwindcss:** Utility first css framework used to build the UI components.
 Allows fast prototyping. ([source](https://github.com/tailwindlabs/tailwindcss)).

+## Dev Setup

+You'll need to replace the included `config/development.yml.example` file with `config/development.yml` and fill in all the zype credentails.

 ## Architecture